Rick Hill Artwork

 6. Professionalism

-4. Provide proof of completion of the Kentucky Hunter Education Program or a course offered by another jurisdiction that meets the course standards set by the International Hunter Education Association if you will use a firearm for nuisance control purposes.
-People born before January 1st, 1975, are not exempted as they are when hunting.
+4. Provide proof of completion of the Kentucky Hunter Education Certification or a course offered by another jurisdiction that meets the course standards set by the International Hunter Education Association if you will use a firearm for nuisance control purposes

-5. For renewals only, file an Annual Activity Report with the Department of the previous year’s activity.
+5. File an Annual Activity Report with the Department for the previous year’s activity.
+(Must be filed annually.)

 *Participants who previously passed the Department NWCO Test are not required to take the NWCTP course.

-For business purposes, primary permittees may indicate partners or employees as sub-permittees on a single permit application; this allows for the submission of a single application, annual fee, and annual activity report per business each year.
-Importantly, sub-permittees must still pass the National Wildlife Control Training Program prior to being added to a permit.
+For business purposes, primary permittees may designate partners or employees as sub-permittees on a single permit application; this allows a single application, annual fee, and annual activity report per business.
+Importantly, sub-permittees must still complete the National Wildlife Control Training Program before being added to a permit.
+Additionally, sub-permittees must provide proof of completion of the Kentucky Hunter Education Certification Program or a course offered by another jurisdiction that meets the International Hunter Education Association's course standards if they will use a firearm for nuisance control purposes.